anandojha/qmrebind/docs/installation.rst

 but you can also just install all packages straight to the base environment if you wish to.
-If using an environment, whenever you're installing or running anything involving qmrebind, make sure that you have activated your environment by running ``conda activate QMMM``.
+If using an environment, whenever you're installing or running anything involving QMrebind, make sure that you have activated your environment by running ``conda activate QMMM``.

 Install Orca
 ------------

-Make sure to install ORCA before running qmrebind:
+Make sure to install ORCA before running QMrebind:

 Follow the instructions below or visit this page to install ORCA: https://www.orcasoftware.de/tutorials_orca/first_steps/install.html